oortcloud/unofficial-meteor-faq/README.md

 Note that pre-existing data in mongo [may be hard to deal with](https://github.com/meteor/meteor/issues/61).

-##How do I set environment variables on meteor.com?
+###How do I set environment variables on meteor.com?
-I don't believe this is possible.
+This is not currently possible, unfortunately.
+You can set `process.env.X = Y` early on in the startup of your app though.

+## Best practices

-##What are the best practices for form handling?
+###What are the best practices for form handling?
 There is some good work in Mike Bannister's [forms package](http://forms.meteor.com/), however it's a little out of date right now.
 I imagine there will be something coming in core eventually.

-##What is the best way to do file uploads?
+###What is the best way to do file uploads?
 There's brief discussion [on telescope](http://telesc.pe/posts/ae8561f8-02c6-47da-81d3-4758ee6effa3).
 Also, there's a [filepicker smart package](https://atmosphere.meteor.com/package/filepicker).

-##What are best practices for security?
+###What are best practices for security?
 First off, you'll want to make sure you are using version 0.5.0 or later, which implements [authentication](http://docs.meteor.com/#accounts_api).
 Some other points:

 1. Files in `server/` do not get served to the client
 2. All other JS files do, (although they are minified + concatenated).
 3. Any method call can be made by hand from the JS console.

-##How do I debug my meteor app?
+###How do I debug my meteor app?
 Client-side you have the console.
 For some hints on server side debugging - see this [SO question](http://stackoverflow.com/questions/12448848/how-to-debug-and-log-own-code-on-the-server-side-of-meteor/12507788#12507788).

-##What are the best practices for Test-Driven Development?
+###What are the best practices for Test-Driven Development?
 TDD support isn't official yet in meteor, but (test) files placed in the `tests` subdirectory won't be loaded on the client or server.
 There are various Node.JS modules that help with testing - see [Meteor test driven development](http://stackoverflow.com/questions/12987525/meteor-test-driven-development) on SO.

-##Where should I put my files?
+###Where should I put my files?

 The example apps in meteor are very simple, and don’t provide much insight.
 Here’s my current thinking on the best way to do it: (any suggestions/improvements are very welcome!)